Coconut oil has made quite a buzz in the health and wellness world recently.

 HDL cholesterol is "good" cholesterol and plays a role in regulating the levels of other fats in our blood such as triglycerides and LDL cholesterol (the "bad" cholesterol).

 When levels of LDLs and triglycerides remain elevated, they may accumulate as plaques in the blood vessels.
-This build-up of plaque increases the risk for experiencing high blood pressure, strokes, and heart attacks.
+This build-up of plaque increases the risk for health conditions like high blood pressure and strokes.

 HDL cholesterol can carry LDL cholesterol away from the arteries and remove it from the bloodstream.
 This means that coconut oil could prove beneficial to those with high LDL or triglyceride levels, both of which are risk factors of heart disease.